Kupoman/blendergltf/extensions/BLENDER_physics/README.md

 ## Dependencies

-Written against the glTF 1.0 and 2.0 draftspec.
+Written against glTF 1.0 and 2.0 specs.
 The only difference for this extension for 1.0 vs 2.0 is the `mesh-id`.

 ## Overview